 Some tens of thousands of years ago, our ancestors had sailed to Australia and were starting to colonize the rest of the Pacific.
 They did these risky oceanic journeys using the most primitive vessels such as wooden rafts and dugout canoes.

 On the other hand, fossils have suggested that the Polynesian sailors reached the part of South America, some 1,300 years before the Europeans “discovered” it.

-The Confederate submarine CSS Hunley‘s short life and active service was both a success in a way and obviously a tragedy.
-On February 17, 1864 she attacked the Union sloop USS Housatonic, thus becoming the first war submarine to sink an enemy warship.
+The Confederate submarine CSS Hunley‘s short life and active service was both success in a way and obviously a tragedy.
+On February 17, 1864, she attacked the Union sloop USS Housatonic, thus becoming the first war submarine to sink an enemy warship.

 Before this though, Hunley was released for her first and only combat test.
 The preliminary testing led to a tragic sinking which left all 13 crew members, including its inventor H.L.
 Hunley, dead.

 Hunley, after downing the Housatonic, sank for the third and final time that evening, killing all eight crew members on board.

 Chinese eunuch and explorer Zheng He made remarkable expeditions, and one of them is his voyage to Southeast Asia.
 He and his fleet of ships arrived in the region in 1405 where they traded and demanded tributes or gifts for the Chinese court.
 Zheng also launched other expeditions such as his voyage to East Africa, where he collected and brought home a great bounty, from ivories to spices and even giraffes!

 Zheng’s ships were immense; they were as big as 120 meters long which make Columbus’ ships (the Santa Maria, for example, was only 26 meters long) look like bath toys.